raimun2/GPStream/README.md

 ### Overview and installation

-This is the development repository for GPS_stream, an R package to analyze data from a GPS stream.
+This is the development repository for GPStream, an R package to analyze data from a GPS stream.
 The development version from [GitHub](https://github.com/) can be installed and loaded as follows: